jamonholmgren/acr-talk/README.md

 ### Check it out!

-* rails server
+* Run `rails server`
 * In a new tab, visit http://localhost:3000/posts/new
-* Visit http://localhost:3000/graphiql and type in:
+* In a new tab, visit http://localhost:3000/graphiql and type in:

 ```graphql
 {